Delaware Estuary Water Quality Monitoring Program

 Each year, DRBC contracts with the Delaware Dept. of Natural Resources and Environmental Control (DNREC) to collect surface water samples in the Delaware Estuary, from the head of tide at Trenton, N.J. to the mouth of the Delaware Bay.

-Samples are collected at 22 stations to manage water quality and ensure that criteria are being met.
-Currently samples are collected from March - October.
+Samples are collected monthly at 22 stations to manage water quality and ensure criteria are being met.
+Currently, samples are collected from March/April - October.

 This monitoring program provides accurate, precise and defensible estimates of the surface water quality of the Delaware Estuary and allows assessment of water quality criteria compliance.